fgeek/pyfiscan/README.md

       php index.php upgrade
 * phpBB (version unknown)
   * Open installation is not a vulnerability since web-interface requests user to authenticate by inserting random data to file.
+* Coppermine
+  * Not installed when include/config.inc.php is missing.

 Thanks to
 ---------